It's good to know

 You don't need to quit smoking to have the scan, and you should do it even if you feel well.

-What is lung screening?
+What is lung cancer screening?

-Lung screening uses a low-dose computed tomography (CT) scan to take images of your chest to look for any signs of lung cancer.
+Lung cancer screening uses a low-dose computed tomography (CT) scan to take images of your chest to look for any signs of lung cancer.

 The scan is free, quick and painless.
 It does not involve any needles.